JustCabbage/HtmlParser/README.md

 A cross-platform C++ HTML parser library inspired by BeautifulSoup, featuring DOM manipulation and querying support.

+## FAQ

+> Why is this library special?

+It's mostly the super easy interface.
+For example, Gumbo exists and its great but it's a pure C library, and it shows by the way its used.
+I wanted to try to create something that's super simple to use, and feels easy to use in a "modern" C++ context.

 ## Table of Contents

 - [Installation](#installation)